Finding Your Ideal HouseFeng Shui House hunt | 择宅

 I can’t say for sure.
 It depends, and I’ve seen a lot of different scenarios.

 In some cases, I’ve seen people with bad charts ending up in good houses.
-Perhaps because they were going through a good phase in their charts, their physical environment is meant to reflect that.
+Perhaps because they were going through a good Elemental Phase in their charts, and their home and physical environment are meant to reflect that.

 Several factors must be in the right place for you to end up in a good house: